bsalgado98/chefbstudios/README.md

   - Users can send me a message, either to schedule time to chat about music and record something, or just to drop a friendly message about my work

 ## Implementation
 The stack for chefbstudios.com consists of a fullstack NextJS project.
-React is used for the frontend, and a few Node routes are setup for the API.
+React/TypeScript is used for the frontend, and a few Node routes are setup for the API.
 The entire project is deployed and monitored using Vercel.
 ### Browse
 `Browse` was created using a custom music streaming interface.
 It involves simply streaming audio files directly from an AWS S3 bucket and playing them into an HTML audio element.